Open-Attestation/documentation-website/docs/verifiable-document/overview.md

 sidebar_label: Overview
 ---

-Verifiable documents form the core of the OpenAttestation(OA) Framework.
+Verifiable documents form the core of the OpenAttestation (OA) Framework.
 In this quick start guide, you will be deploying your first verifiable document.

 ## Goal

-By the end of this tutorial you would be able to create your "Certificate of Completion" that is valid on any OA Viewer connected to the Ethereum ropsten network.
+By the end of this guide, you would be able to create your 📜 Certificate of Completion that is valid on any OA Viewer connected to the Ethereum `ropsten` network.

 With these knowledge you will be able to create OA documents according to your own business needs by:

-1. Changing the data structure of the document to suite your needs
+1. Changing the data structure of the document to suit your needs
 1. Changing the rendering of the document to reflect your document styles
 1. Changing the backend to use Ethereum main network